 By By Jacob Herman, GUNS Magazine

 This is also the type of shotgun most commonly sold to people as a home-defense weapon.
-Sometimes it’s the store clerk, or the buyers thoughts which he gathered from TV, movies, Internet forums or great grandpa’s stories about shooting a robber in the middle of the night.
+Sometimes it’s the store clerk or buyer’s thought to copy what he gathered from TV, movies, Internet forums or great grandpa’s stories about shooting a robber in the middle of the night.
 People still believe what they see in movies.
 At some point you have to separate fact and fiction.
 I like shotguns — they’re fun.
 I go hunting with them, shoot sporting clays with them, and because they are so prolific, I train with them as a fighting tool.
 I personally have several defensive shotguns.
 I use them in classes, teaching and competition.
 I am not going to tell you the shotgun is the single greatest thing to ever happen to the gun industry.
 In all honesty, my main go-to firearm is a rifle.
 I think my simple and realistic approach makes what I am going to tell you a little more realistic for the average buyer.

 Training partners using the same style gun.
 Both are styles issued by departments all over the country.
 The left shooter is using an unmodified 870 from the 1960s and shooter right is running a completely modded Magnum.

 Second common myth: “All you have to do is rack the pump and the intruder will run away.”
 I actually have started laughing when I hear this.
 Yes, every American who has ever watched an action movie knows the sound of a shotgun slide being racked.
-Are you going to bet your life the meth addict who has come into your home with a pistol at 3am, planning on murdering your wife and kids, is going to hear the scary sound through all the chemicals spinning around in his brain?
+Are you going to bet your life the meth addict who has come into your home with a pistol at 3 a.m. who is planning on murdering your wife and kids is going to hear the scary sound through all the chemicals spinning around in his brain?

 You have two basic choices: A pump action, which requires manually working a slide back and forth to cycle a round into the chamber between each shot, or a semi-automatic, which loads new shells into the shotgun for you.
 Each has positives and negatives.
 As a buyer, you must decide for yourself.